Aristide von Bienefeldt meets Alice Nola, the protagonist of The Sister Who was not Anna Magnani.

 My fears proved ungrounded.

 ‘Write anything you like,’ answered Alice Nola when I shared my doubts with her.
 ‘We will meet one more time.
 Then I want to find the book by accident.
 In a supermarket or a station, in a bookshop.
+Somewhere.’

 She asked me to choose a title she would immediately recognize.
 ‘Something that suits me.
 You know.
 Something sensational.’

 We spent all afternoon in Deventer, had several coffees, gin tonics, soda water out of little red bottles, and ordered sandwiches with seaweed in a tearoom.
-In front of a tobacco shop I asked her if she would allow me to read
+In front of a tobacco shop I asked her if she would allow me to read The Gospel According to Brenas – her beloved diary,

 named after her cat.